aesara-devs/aesara/doc/extending/op.rst

    Undefined by default.

-   If you define this function then it will be used instead of C code or perform() to do the computation while debugging (currently DebugMode, but others may also use it in the future).
-It has the same signature and contract as :func:`perform`.
+   If you define this function then it will be used instead of C code or :meth:`Op.perform` to do the computation while debugging (currently DebugMode, but others may also use it in the future).
+It has the same signature and contract as :meth:`Op.perform`.

    This enables :class:`Op`\s that cause trouble with DebugMode with their normal behaviour to adopt a different one when run under that